Period dignity officer role scrapped after abuse over man's appointment

 Tennis legend Martina Navratilova had described the decision to appoint a man as "absurd", while actress Frances Barber said she was "fuming".

-A spokesperson for the working group said: "It is regrettable that given the threats and abuse levelled at individuals in recent weeks, the period dignity regional lead officer role will not continue."
+A spokesperson for the working group said: "It is regrettable that given the threats and abuse levelled at individuals in recent weeks, the period dignity regional lead officer role will not continue.

+"Support will continue to be provided to the colleagues and students who have been subjected to personal attack.
+Their safety and wellbeing is of paramount importance."

-It added that the group would now consider "alternative ways" of providing the "vital" services.
+The group is now considering "alternative ways" of providing the "vital" services.

+Mr Grant had been expected to lead a regional campaign across schools, colleges and wider communities to raise awareness of the new law and ensure that Scottish government funding is allocated appropriately.